Maxwell's Silver Hammer: Contemporary reviews

 In his 1969 review of Abbey Road for Rolling Stone, John Mendelsohn wrote: "Paul McCartney and Ray Davies are the only two writers in rock and roll who could have written 'Maxwell's Silver Hammer', a jaunty vaudevillian/music-hallish celebration wherein Paul, in a rare naughty mood, celebrates the joys of being able to bash in the heads of anyone threatening to bring you down.
 Paul puts it across perfectly with the coyest imaginable choir-boy innocence."
-Writing in Oz magazine, Barry Miles described the song as "a complex little piece" and said that, aside from McCartney's casual interest in Jarry's work, "The only British pop group holding any pataphysical honours are The Soft Machine".
-Miles also said it was "a perfect example of Paul's combination of American Rock with British brass band music".
-Derek Jewell of The Sunday Times found the album "refreshingly terse and unpretentious", but lamented the inclusion of "cod-1920s jokes (Maxwell's Silver Hammer)".
+Writing in Oz magazine, Barry Miles described the song as "a complex little piece" and said that, aside from McCartney's casual interest in Jarry's work, "The only British pop group holding any pataphysical honours are The Soft Machine."
+Miles also said it was "a perfect example of Paul's combination of American Rock with British brass band music."
+Derek Jewell of The Sunday Times found the album "refreshingly terse and unpretentious", but lamented the inclusion of "cod-1920s jokes (Maxwell's Silver Hammer)."
+Mike Jahn of The New York Times called it a "light singalong" akin to songs like "When I'm Sixty-Four" and "Yellow Submarine".